How To Create Landing Pages That Convert

 Headline

-• The headline is arguably one of the most critical components of a landing page, as it holds the power to either draw visitors in or send them away.
-Ensure your headline closely mirrors the ad copy while clearly stating the benefit of the offer.
-A/B testing different headlines can also help you identify which messages resonate best with your audience.
+• Your headline holds the power to either draw visitors in or send them away.
+Ensure it closely mirrors your ad copy while clearly stating the benefit of the offer.

 Engaging Visuals